Answered By: Harry L. Whitlock II Last Updated: Sep 28, 2018 Views: 23

 In CINAHL, click on "Search History."
 This link is located under the boxes where search terms are entered.
 This option will give you a list of all the searches you have done on your topic.
 Again, copy and paste your search strategy into your assignment.

-If you are using ProQuest Nursing and Allied Health Source, click on the far-left icon in the upper-right corner.
-This icon is a counterclockwise circle with a clock face.
+In ProQuest Nursing and Allied Health Database, locate the icons in the upper-right corner.
+Locate the icon with a counterclockwise circle with a clock face.
 If you hover over the icon a text box will appear that read "Recent Searchs."
 You can copy and paste this information.

 Be aware that for any database your search history is permanently deleted once you exit the web browser.
 However, there are options to create accounts in the major database platforms provided by the UW Libraries.
 These accounts allow you to save search histories and results in a cloud-based account.
 This FAQ provides information on setting up an account in these databases.